sta/websocket-sharp/README.md

 #### Step 2 ####

-Creating a class that inherits from `WebSocketService`.
+Creating a class that inherits `WebSocketService`.

 For example, if you want to provide the echo service,

+    using System;
     using WebSocketSharp;
     using WebSocketSharp.Server;